thecppzoo/zoo/design/What-is-noak-or-how-to-determine-pairs.md

 There is an important free standing template function, [`greaterEqualSWAR`](https://github.com/thecppzoo/pokerbotic/blob/master/inc/ep/core/SWAR.h#L161), that given a SWAR and an integer template parameter N will return a boolean SWAR with the data elements whose values are greater than or equal to the given N.

+## Comparisons to other choices

+Poker Stove uses table lookups for almost all of its combinatorial logic.
+We are very surprised that the logic approach we followed leads to the same performance with the benchmark granularity we've tested, because they are very different.

+We still strongly prefer the logic-based approach, because it is branch-less code with no dependencies on the input data, in terms of performance it will behave the same way all the time.
+However, the table-lookup based approach looks better in benchmark code than in real life, because it requires the caches to have the tables in-memory; while it is complicated to generate realistic benchmarks in which on purpose the table-lookup mechanism is starved of memory for the tables, this may happen in real life.
+Especially with random data that leads to less predictable memory access patterns, and in hyperthreading in which several threads compete for the caches within the same core.